Benefits of Pumpkin Seeds

 May Support Heart Health

-Unfortunately, heart disease is the world's number 1 cause of death (15).
-Due to the incredibly complex determinants of heart disease and various possible contributions, it's hard to pinpoint an exact way to prevent it.
-Still, you can at least take steps to lower your overall risk.
+Unfortunately, heart disease is the world’s number 1 cause of death (15).
+Due to the incredibly complex determinants of heart disease and various possible contributions, it’s hard to pinpoint an exact way to prevent it.
+Still, we can at least take steps to lower our overall risk.
 That’s where pumpkin seeds may help.

 Pumpkin seeds increase nitric oxide generation in the body (16).
 Nitric oxide improves blood flow and reduces the risk of plaque growth in the arteries, posing positive effects on heart health (17).
 It’s no wonder various studies demonstrate pumpkin seed oil’s ability to reduce blood pressure and cholesterol levels.
 For instance, one study found using pumpkin seed oil for 12 weeks reduced diastolic blood pressure by 7% while increasing HDL (good) cholesterol levels by 16% in postmenopausal women (18).